Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Prompt Templates

 \section{Prompt Templates}

 This section details several prompt templates used in our evaluation.
-A sample prompt for graph-based information extraction is shown in Figure~\ref{fig:pmt:graph_extract}, and the prompt for post-processing answer simplification is provided in Figure~\ref{fig:pmt:simplify}.
+A sample prompt for graph-based information extraction is shown in Figure~\ref{fig:pmt:graph_extract}, \revise{the prompt for LLM-as-a-judge is detailed in Figure~\ref{fig:judgeprompt}}, and the prompt for post-processing answer simplification is provided in Figure~\ref{fig:pmt:simplify}.